© Jim Low

 As I walked by the old building that evening I was reminded of Lennox Bridge.
 Surely, I mused, it was also a structure of significance and deserved full restoration.
 Both the Queen Victoria Building and Lennox Bridge had uncertain futures, being dependent on sufficient finance to achieve their restoration.
 Likewise, the original function of each of these structures had been removed.

-Younger daughter, Kellyanne, looking at the start of the bridge restoration
+the start of the bridge restoration

 I remember deciding that night that I would attempt to write a song for the old bridge.
 Perhaps I could also have been inspired after hearing songs from the LP recordings played earlier in the evening by Warren and sourced from the shelves of his Folkways shop in Paddington.
 Whatever the motivation, I remember the excitement I felt that night and the realisation forming that this could lead me down a path of unlimited possibilities for songwriting material.
 At that time I had been unsuccessful in discovering any traditional folk songs related to Blue Mountains history.